r-lib/usethis/tests/testthat/_snaps/utils-github.md

       * Config supports a pull request = FALSE
       * origin = "CONTRIBUTOR/REPO"
       * upstream = "OWNER/REPO"
-      * Desc = Both "origin" and "upstream" are GitHub remotes, but "origin" is not a fork and, in particular, is not a fork of "upstream".
-Read more about the GitHub remote configurations that usethis supports at:
+      !
+Both "origin" and "upstream" are GitHub remotes, but "origin" is not a fork and, in particular, is not a fork of "upstream". i Read more about the GitHub remote configurations that usethis supports at:
         <https://happygitwithr.com/common-remote-setups.html>.

 # 'fork_upstream_is_not_origin_parent' is detected correctly